didacog/vagrant/README.md

 ## Download required vagrant boxes

-All boxes have user vagrant with sudo and password vagrant.
-On ubuntu boxes you'll be asked for password on first attempt.
+All boxes have the user vagrant with sudo privileges and with password vagrant.
+On ubuntu boxes you'll be asked for new password on first attempt.

 Linux & OS X: